 Before coming to the Bay Area he directed plays in Southern California at The Bitter Truth Playhouse, Playhouse West, The Larry Moss Studio, San Diego Actors Festival, and the world premiere of Dénouement (starring Richard Herd and Ethan Phillips) at First Stage LA.
 Bruce has also directed dozens of staged readings in the Bay Area, including Shakespeare, new plays, new musicals, and contemporary classics.

-Bruce directed four short films, including the 2013 PlayGround film ‘Undone’, and ‘Love for Love’ (2001) which was distributed by Halcyon/Big Film Shorts and was “short listed” for the Cannes Film Festival.
+Bruce has directed four short films, including the 2013 PlayGround film ‘Undone’, and ‘Love for Love’ (2001) which was distributed by Halcyon/Big Film Shorts and was “short listed” for the Cannes Film Festival.
 He produced an award-winning feature film called ‘East of Sunset’ (2005) (Awards: Best Actress, MethodFest 2005; Maverick Award for Quality in a Low Budget Film), and also wrote several screenplays that were considered by major production companies (including Walden Media, Echo Lake, and Mandalay), and served on the staff of the Palm Springs Film Festival.
 He studied at UCLA film school, AFI, and at Playhouse West (with Robert Carnagie and Jeff Goldblum), as well as privately with writer/directors Sydney Pollack, Ted Post, and Danny Simon.